Need to talk? Call 1800 882 436.

 Naphthalene — moth balls and toilet cakes

-Mothballs and toilet cakes contain the chemical naphthalene.
+Mothballs and toilet cakes contain a substance called naphthalene.

 Exposure to lots of naphthalene can cause damage to your blood cells.
 This leads to a condition called haemolytic anaemia.

-Young children have been known to eat mothballs.
-Don’t use mothballs around children under 3 years.
+Young children may eat mothballs — don't use mothballs around children under 3 years.
 Make sure that you store moth balls and toilet cakes safely.

-Take the following steps to reduce your exposure to chemicals.
+Take the following steps to reduce your exposure to chemicals and protect your baby.

 • Store all chemicals safely — out of the reach of children and with their safety caps on.

-• Always read and follow the instructions on any packet.
+• Always read and follow the instructions on the packet.

-• Find alternatives — try products that contain low levels of chemicals, such as baking soda and vinegar for cleaning.
+• Find alternatives — try products that contain low levels of chemicals that may be harmful during pregnancy.

 • Wash your hands regularly.

-• Consider not renovating while you’re pregnant or breastfeeding.
+• Consider not renovating your home while you're pregnant or breastfeeding.

 • If you have a task that involves chemicals, ask someone else to do it.